michalbladowski/coding-challenge-nordea/README.md

 ```
 java -jar target/demo-0.0.1-SNAPSHOT.jar
 ```

+Now you can use described endpoints to trigger the process or read the PERSON table content.

 ### Additional remarks
 By default DEBUG logs are enabled for the app so user can see the flow in details as well as notice elapsed time reduction due to Cache usage.